 Witney, it turns out, has an excellent and well-developed coffee scene for what is a relatively small town in western Oxfordshire.
-This can partly be explained by the presence of Ue Coffee, which has its long-established roastery just west of the town on the Windrush Industrial Park, and has also opened two coffee shops in the town itself.
+This can partly be explained by the presence of Ue Coffee, which has its long-established roastery, complete with its own cafe, just west of the town on the Windrush Industrial Park, and has also opened two coffee shops in the town itself.

 However, there’s more to Witney than Ue Coffee, as witnessed by a small slice of New Zealand which you can find tucked away off the High Street on the pedestrianised Wesley Walk.
 This piece of Kiwi-land goes by the name Eden Café and makes no bones about its antipodean heritage.
 Serving, appropriately enough, coffee from fellow Kiwi imports, Allpress, with the ubiquitous Redchurch blend gracing the espresso machine, you can be sure of a solid cup of coffee, plus a range of vegetarian cakes and food.
 There’s a heavy emphasis on vegan offerings, which isn’t something you see that often.